 - Aesthetically designed, durable, and high-quality video doorbell

-- Open API and extensive integration options.
-It can work with NVR, VMS, NAS, RFID, and the widest range of smart locks and smart home systems.
+- Open API and extensive integration options including NVR, VMS, NAS, RFID, and a range of smart locks and smart home systems

 - No built-in SIP or PBX connectivity, can only send push notifications to non-IP phones